Help Elderly Loved Ones Exercise Their Right to Vote

 - Post reminders about registration deadlines

 We applaud all these efforts and believe it’s vitally important that every citizen have the opportunity to make their voice heard.
 If you are concerned that a loved one who lives in a long-term care setting may not be able to exercise his or her constitutional right to vote, contact your local Long-term Care Ombudsman at www.ltcombudsman.org/ombudsman for assistance.
-For information about polling locations and other election-related matters where you live, visit the USA.gov voting page.
+To learn more about who is eligible to vote absentee by-mail or to find your local election commission, visit GoVoteTN.com.